jesse-chou/coworking-discovery-app/README.md

 - What's the relationaship between model, controller, and routes?
 - Is best practice to put the mongoDB connection in server.js or model.js?
 - What is the HTML plugin for?

+Remaining Features:
+1. Style the location component
+2. Popup modal for adding a new location
+3. Build grid for location components (2x2)
+4. Delete popup modal

 const exampleLocation = {